-- (a) Traffic direction and control. - (b) Proper placement of emergency vehicles, cones, roadway flares or other devices if available to provide protection for members, the public and the scene. - (c) First aid for any injured parties if it can be done safely.
+- (a) Traffic direction and control. - (b) Proper placement of emergency vehicles, cones, roadway flares, or other devices if available to provide protection for members, the public, and the scene. - (c) First aid for any injured parties if it can be done safely. - (d) The identification of potential fire hazards and any involvement of hazardous materials.

-- (d) The potential for involvement of hazardous materials. - (e) The need for additional support as necessary (e.g., traffic control, emergency medical services, fire department, hazardous materials response, tow vehicles). - (f) Clearance and cleanup of the roadway. - (g) Control of property belonging to collision victims.
+- (e) The need for additional support as necessary (e.g., traffic control, emergency medical services, fire department, hazardous materials response, tow vehicles). - (f) Clearance and cleanup of the roadway. - (g) Control of property belonging to collision victims.
 If the vehicle is towed at the direction of the member, property will be handled in accordance with the Vehicle Towing and Property and Evidence Section policies.